tgardner/wordpress-flickr-manager/readme.txt

 1. Upload the folder `wordpress-flickr-manager` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. Authenticate with Flickr through `Options->Flickr`
+3. Authenticate with Flickr through `Settings->Flickr`

 == Frequently Asked Questions ==